Get

 Being of a certain breed doesn’t mean all the dogs within that breed have the same personality, but one of the traits Maltese are known for is the tendency to be stubborn.
 As mentioned, they’re rarely short on character, and this can lead to them digging their heels in on occasion during training sessions.

-What a Maltese needs is someone who will be patient and consistent with them, and who will positively reinforce what they’ve learned (with praise, treats, etc.).
+What a Maltese needs is someone who will be patient and consistent with them and who will positively reinforce what they’ve learned (with praise, treats, etc.).

-2. Fragile Bodies
+2. Fragile Body

 If you’re looking for a dog that would make a great hiking or jogging buddy or that can stand up to roughhousing with other dogs at the local dog park, a Maltese won’t be the best choice.